PRF Newsletter May 2019

 How Horses Can Help

-There are many success stories that speak to the importance of the Equine Therapy program; but the best way to understand the true impact is by hearing it from the participants themselves.
-Here are a couple of unsolicited messages some of the students wrote about their time in the program:
+There are many success stories that speak to the importance of the Equine Therapy program, but the best way to understand the true impact is by hearing it from the participants themselves.
+Here are a couple of unsolicited messages written by students about their time in the program:

 “Thank you so much for providing this special and amazing opportunity!
 I feel really grateful to be given the opportunity to learn how to ride horses and hangout with some awesome people.
 I will never forget this.
 Thanks to everyone.”

 In their own words, the students feel pride, empowerment and joy as a result of their experiences at the Equine Therapy program; successes that we can’t wait to see continue.

 Sharing PRI’s Expertise in Family Program

 Pine River Iinstitute Family Therapist Liz van Ryn and Clinical Director Victoria Creighton presented their research paper, The Call for an Integrated Family Systems Model.
 The research was published in the peer-reviewed Journal of Therapeutic Schools & Programs (2019).

 The article describes PRI’s approach and outlines the value and the challenges of providing transformative family therapy as an integral part of a therapeutic treatment program.
 PRI knows that successful residential youth treatment means working not only with adolescents, but with the systems within which they operate – especially their families.